-Talk to your sales team and find out what sort of terms they would use to search within a showcase when they're selling.
+Talk to your sales team and find out what sort of terms they would use to search within a presentation when they're selling.
 These could be color names, venues, properties, or product codes — but you can name them whatever makes the most sense to your team.

-To add a slide label, open the showcase in the Editor and select the slide from the list on the left.
+To add a slide label, open the presentation in the Editor and select the slide from the list on the left.
 You'll see an icon that looks like a pencil writing on paper — click this to rename the slide.

 When you're done, hit 'Publish' to roll the changes out to the rest of your team.
 The next time your Viewers open up that Search page, they'll see a nice grid of thumbnails with the relevant slide names underneath.

 They can then search a particular title or keyword and the system will search these shiny new slide names and find the relevant slide in a jiffy.

 This will make it even easier for your sales team to tailor their presentation to the customer, showing they understand the customer's wants and needs and instilling trust and confidence in your brand.

 As always, if you have any questions about this feature flick us an email at firstname.lastname@example.org and we'll be happy to help you out!